 The stories of these consuls deserve to be told.
 Consolation Prize is a narrative-style podcast, hosted by Abby Mullen, who talks to scholars across the historical discipline about consuls and their world.
 You’ll also hear the voices of these consuls, their colleagues, and their enemies, telling their own stories.
 In this season, you’ll hear about rhinoceroses, and coffee trading, and hymn writing; you’ll hear about imprisonment, slavery, and oppression.
 You’ll hear stories of revenge, humiliation, and bitter feuds, but also stories of triumph, joy, and delight.
 You’ll go places as close to home as Vera Cruz, Mexico, and as far away as Canton and Zanzibar.

 Please join us as we travel the globe with nineteenth-century consuls!

-Megan Brett is a producer on Consolation Prize.
-She is a digital history associate at the Roy Rosenzweig Center for History and New Media.
+Megan Brett was a producer on Consolation Prize.
+She was a digital history associate at the Roy Rosenzweig Center for History and New Media.
 She holds a PhD in American History from George Mason University.
 Her dissertation examined citizenship and identity in the United States through the lens of the Maury family, one of whom was a consul in Liverpool.

-Deepthi Murali is a producer on Consolation Prize.
-She is a postdoctoral research fellow at the Roy Rosenzweig Center for History and New Media.
+Deepthi Murali was a producer on Consolation Prize.
+She was a postdoctoral research fellow at the Roy Rosenzweig Center for History and New Media.
 She has a PhD in Art History specializing in transcultural art and encounters of South Asia in the eighteenth and nineteenth centuries.

-Brenna Reilley is a research and production assistant for Consolation Prize.
-She is an undergraduate student at George Mason University studying History and Nonprofit Studies.
+Brenna Reilley was a research and production assistant for Consolation Prize.
+She was an undergraduate student at George Mason University studying History and Nonprofit Studies.
 Her work includes social and cultural history projects, such as Women Tavern Keepers, Medical History in the Americas, and East German Cinema.